rust-lang/book/src/ch19-02-refutability.md

 </Listing>

-Rust complains that it doesn’t make sense to use `if let` with an irrefutable
+Rust complains that it doesn’t make sense to use `let...else` with an irrefutable pattern:
-pattern:

 ```console
 {{#include ../listings/ch19-patterns-and-matching/listing-19-10/output.txt}}